mccombs/vtech2/content/doc/api-primer.md

 An *allocation* is a grouping of distributions within a round that allows the issuer to distinguish groups of investors within a round, for example, domestic vs other, or tokenized vs non-tokenized.

 In this example, the mutation creates a new allocation (a grouping of investment under a round) that is associated with the round created in the previous example.
-It also shows a return payload requested as part of the mutation.
+The ID of the newly created allocation is returned in the payload.
 Note that the *round ID* returned from the previous example of the creation of a round is used in the creation of the allocation; this joins the allocation to the round.

 ## Investor Setup